GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ![Failed and Rate Limited]({{site.baseurl}}/images/idv-doc-auth-limited.png)

-## `:idv_resolution` - Verify info rate limiter
+## Verify info rate limiter
 ### Description
 This is the rate-limit for verifying the user's information against our external vendors.
+It is referred to in code via `:idv_resolution` and the `RateLimiter` class.

-The user is allowed 5 attempts in 6 hours.
+By default, the user is allowed 5 attempts in 6 hours.

-### Config Settings

-- `idv_max_attempts` - The maximum number of times that a user can attempt to verify their identity documents within the specified window.
-Default: 5 attempts.

-- `idv_attempt_window_in_hours` - The length of time to consider when determining whether a user is rate-limited.
-Default: 6 hours.

-### How to trigger
-Enter a SSN that doesn't start with 666 or 900 on the SSN step.
-Click submit on the verify info step; it will fail with a "Try Again" button.
-Repeat until you are rate-limited.

-### UI effects

-## `:idv_send_link` - User phone submission of their ID documents (hybrid handoff) rate limiter
+## Hybrid handoff rate limiter
 ### Description
 This is the rate limiter for hybrid handoff, where we allow the user to upload their ID documents from their phone.
+It is referred to in code via `:idv_send_link` and the `RateLimiter` class.

 By default, the user is allowed 5 attempts in 10 minutes.

 ### Settings
 `idv_send_link_max_attempts` - The maximum number of times that a user can attempt to upload their ID documents from their phone within the